terraform-google-modules/terraform-example-foundation/0-bootstrap/README.md

 ### Cloudbuild with Github Pre-requisites

-To proceed with this method you will need:
+To proceed with github as your git provider you will need:

 - A authenticated GitHub account.
 The steps in this documentation assumes you have a configured SSH key for cloning and modifying repositories.
 - A **private** [GitHub repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-new-repository) for each one of the stages of Foundation and one for maintaining the Cloud Build Pipeline Docker Image: